bup/bup/Documentation/bup-server.1.md

 # NAME

-bup server - the server side of a remote bup session
+bup server - the server side of the bup client-server relationship

 # SYNOPSIS